mttwlkr/mttwlkr.github.io/README.md

 The right-side hero is where the news stories for that coin would toggle.
 On mobile this is shows up just below the header box.
 The dots/arrows show that these stories can swipe.
 I felt the arrows were too crowded on mobile and the three dots gave enough direction.

-For the purpose of this, I have shown a news story from Ethereum about the release of their Homestead update.
+For the purpose of this, I have a news story from Ethereum about the release of their Homestead update.
 So, the ethereum box is selected on load and it's news story is shown.